 - South Korea – Vietnam (2015)

 - EFTA (European Free Trade Association) – Vietnam (ongoing negotiations)

 - Comprehensive and Progressive Agreement on Trans-Pacific Partnership (2018)

 - Comprehensive and Progressive Agreement for Trans-Pacific Partnership

-- Other Vietnam’s FTAs signed as an ASEAN member nation with Japan, China, India, Australia, and New Zealand, South Korea, Hong Kong
+- Other FTAs that Vietnam signed as an ASEAN member nation with Japan, China, India, Australia, New Zealand, South Korea, Hong Kong

 These FTAs have undoubtedly created strong motivation for foreign investors to step into Vietnam’s market.

-Doing business in Vietnam goes with some potential challenges.
+Doing business in Vietnam might come with some potential challenges.

 For instance, if you operate in the exploration and mining of oil, gas, and other natural resources industries, you’ll be subject to tax rates of 32% and 50%, depending on the location and circumstances of the projects.

 To get an accurate idea of corporate tax rates for your investment, simply read our Guide to Corporate Tax in Vietnam for Foreigners.